Home insurance

 You may be able to transfer a home contents insurance policy under the same terms if you have an extended plan that includes overseas coverage.

-Home insurance companies in France
+Home insurance companies and brokers in France

 Each company is different in its offer, and it typically pays to shop around to find the best deal for your situation.
 As an expat living in France, you may also wish to seek out a company that provides relevant information in English.